 Compared to the horror of designing your print interior, designing an ebook is actually pretty straightforward.
 Unlike the manual work and design aesthetic that need to go into a print book, creating ebooks is mostly coding work and a lot of it is automated.
 The cost is lower, and the results are more consistent.

 There are two standard ebook file formats that you’ll see.
 EPUB (book.epub) is the universal standard, and is used by Apple iBook, Nook, Kobo, and most other ebook retailers.
 These files are a little more customizable, have a little more flexibility for design, and are frankly just easier to use.

 MOBI files (book.mobi) are for Amazon Kindle.
 Because Amazon is the big player in the space, they are able to set their own standards that are different from anyone else’s.
 Mobi files can be a little more complicated to edit, but they’re crucial, as Amazon will be where the vast majority of your books are sold.

 How to Create Your eBook Layout

 Like most steps in this process, you have two options: you can do it yourself, or you can hire someone.

 We’re just going to be blunt about this: unless you decided to go the Vellum route described earlier, don’t do it yourself.

-Unlike with print books, cheap eBook designers do a better job than you will, so it’s not worth messing with.
-As with some of the other design elements, there are three places we’d turn for varying qualities of eBook.
+Unlike with print books, the cheap ebook designers do a better job than you will, so it’s not worth messing with.
+As with some of the other design elements, there are three places we’d turn for varying qualities of ebook.

 I wouldn’t recommend them to an author doing a professional business book, or for a book with a lot of hierarchy and headers (you should go through in Word and tag the headers properly in advance, because a Fiverr designer won’t get them right), but for authors with a seriously tight budget, it’s an option.